Skip to content

 Multiple canoes on a calm river that reflects the colorful sunset sky.
 People navigate a shallow waterway with long poles at sunset, surrounded by tall grasses under a clear sky.
 A person stands beside two canoes on the shore of a misty river at sunrise, surrounded by reeds and trees.

 The Wilderness Project brings scientists and storytellers together to protect Africa’s vital rivers, which support half a billion people and critical ecosystems.
-By combining ground-level research with powerful storytelling and by working with local communities, they aim to inspire action and safeguard these freshwater wilderness areas for the future.
+By combining ground-level research with powerful storytelling and by working closely with local communities, they aim to inspire action and safeguard these freshwater wilderness areas for the future.

 Why The Wilderness Project